bmclaugh28GH/Profile-Generator/assets/docs/README.md

    message: 'Worker Timeout, the worker process does not respond after 10000 ms',
    electronTimeout: true

+   200122: Nvm!
+With help from Sabrina and Eugene I installed the correct version of electron; it seems to be working now.
+Although the PDF didn't seem to be grabbing the background color I entered.

 3) I got an email about checking my code into Github with a Google api key in it.
 Is that bad?
 Is there another way to do that?